Graduate

 They’ve mastered the “game of school”: follow instructions, earn high grades, and stack activities.
 But when the instructions disappear—when the problem is messy, unclear, or changing fast—they freeze.
 That’s not a character flaw.
 It’s how school has trained them.

 Parents feel this too.
 The path forward looks hazier than ever.
 Jobs change.
 Roles evolve.
 There’s no clear roadmap.
-So the real question isn’t just “Will my student get into a good college?”
-It’s “Will they know how to navigate uncertainty when the rules keep changing?”
+So the real question isn’t just, “Will my student get into a good college?”
+It’s, “Will they know how to navigate uncertainty when the rules keep changing?”

 So we built a different path.